AlexDoehring/The-Queens-Gamble/README.md

 **A chess-based strategy game with a blackjack twist.**
 Capture pieces by playing blackjack, earn currency, and upgrade your odds.
-Built during [Hackathon Name] in 36 hours.
+Built during HackKU 2025 in 36 hours.

 ---